BNTNOECHRT/MLOps-Predict-House-Price/README.md

 ## Link to Project : https://mlops-house-price.herokuapp.com/
 Note: It might take a minute to load.
 Server goes to "rest state" after some time

-The goal if this project is to run a Machine Learning model on the cloud.
+The goal of this project is to run a Machine Learning model on the cloud.
 <br/>
 <br/>
 # :rocket: Tech Stack